Bricktech2000/Notes/notes/journaling.md

 - what's something I could see in a different light?
 - what's a mistake I made and and what can I learn from it?
 - how am I feeling right now, and why?
+- what's something amazing that happened today?
+- what would have made today better?

 ## &mdash;